kata-ai/wikiner/README.md

 ============

 ## Repository Dependency
-The model use in this research are based on AllenNLP library There are 3 version of AllenNLP version
+The model use in this research are based
 1. environment-allen.yml Python version 3.7 for experiment using BiLSTM-CRF using AllenNLP library version 0.6
-2. environment-dev.yml Python version 3.6.6 for experiment with pycrf-suite (Baseline)
+2. environment-dev.yml Python version 3.6.6 for experiment with pycrf-suite (Baseline) using, context windows, capitalization features, Stanford CoreNLP features as an Input
 3. environment-exp.yml Python version 3.6.4 for experiment on Multi-Task Sequence Labelling Language Model in [[KS18]](#[KS18])
    1. Kata.ai pytorch re-implementation of https://github.com/marekrei/sequence-labeler